laytenter/Insider-London/_posts/2017-06-19-interview-with-innovation-warehouses-bianca-anason.markdown

 ---
 title: Interview with Innovation Warehouse's Bianca Anason
 date: 2017-06-19 20:13:00 Z
-permalink: "/interview-with-innovation-warehouses-bianca-anason/"
+permalink: "/blog/interview-with-innovation-warehouses-bianca-anason/"
 layout: post
+noindex: 1
 ---

 ![Untitled design-21-738c17.png](/uploads/Untitled%20design-21-738c17.png)

 In a latest blog post of ours, we listed Innovation Warehouse as one of[ 5 brilliant coworking spaces in London](https://www.insider-london.co.uk/coworking-spaces-london/).
 Insider London has sat down with its Operation and Community Manager, Bianca Anason, to find out more about this company.

 **How do you describe Innovation Warehouse and what you do?**